 Living in Sydney, we’re spoiled for choice when it comes to walking tracks.
 Whether you want to enjoy the rugged coastline, the harbour foreshore, or even bushland, there are plenty of places to go for a wander.
 The best way to explore and exercise is to walk, so lace up those sports shoes and join us on one of the best walking tracks in Sydney.
 And bring your phone, because you can bet there’s going to be a beautiful backdrop to snap!

-*It goes without saying, in light of the current COVID-19 situation we find ourselves in, you should pick a location close to home, practice good social distancing while out and about, and organise your outdoor exercise during off-peak times.
+*It goes without saying, in light of the current COVID-19 situation we find ourselves in, you should pick a location close to home (within 10km radius), practice good social distancing while out and about, and organise your outdoor exercise during off-peak times.

 The Best Walking Tracks in Sydney